NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 If you don't already have Prometheus and Grafana running in your EKS cluster, you can deploy both of them from the Prometheus community repository by using the following commands:

-[!NOTE] You need to make a substitution in the command below before running it.
+:memo: **NOTE:** You need to make a substitution in the command below before running it.
 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 helm repo update